 All applicants for US non-immigrant visas between the ages of 14 and 79 need to attend a visa interview.
 If you are applying with the primary visa holder, then you can plan the interview together at the same time.
 Otherwise, you need to schedule your interview.
 After you have made this appointment, you will obtain a confirmation letter that you need to bring on the day of your interview.

 - Copies of passports, visas, and approval notice issued to the principal visa applicants

 - Evidence that you do not want to reside in the United States and will return home.

 - Evidence of your relationship with the primary visa holder:

 - Marriage certificate for a spouse

 - Wedding album and wedding invitation card for a spouse

 6. Attend an interview

 On the interview day, you must bring some documents with you.
-You will be asked some about your background, education, and purpose for your trip to the United States.
+You will be asked about your background, education, and purpose for your trip to the United States.
 You also need to talk about your relationship with the principal visa holder.
-In addition, you, as an applicant for the US R2 visa must also prove your bond to your home country because you are not allowed to reside permanently in the United States.
+In addition, you, as an applicant for the US R2 visa, must also prove your bond to your home country because you are not allowed to reside permanently in the United States.

 How long can you stay on this visa?